-- Through one-to-one pairings, Mentors and Mentees work on a mentoring plan to share and discuss PM concepts, knowledge, skills and their applicability in the real world.
+- Through one-to-one pairings, Mentors and Mentees work on a mentoring plan to share and discuss project management concepts, knowledge, skills and their applicability in the real world.

-- The orientation and checkpoint meetings add value to the pairing through the creation of a community of practice, and an interactive learning approach which augments the mentorship partnership.
+- The orientation and checkpoint sessions add value to the pairing through the creation of a community of practice, and an interactive learning approach which augments the mentorship partnership.

-- Pairings will be encouraged to attend at least one PMI-DHC’s monthly chapter meeting during the course of the program to learn more from their peers and other chapter offerings.
+- Pairings will be encouraged to attend at least one of PMI-DHC’s monthly chapter meeting during the course of the program to learn more from their peers and learn about other chapter offerings.

 What does it mean to be a Mentee?